cozy/cozy.github.io/src/howTos/dev/runConnector.md

 If you are in a Javascript environment, you can use the [cozy-client](/cozy-client/getting-started/) lib.
 Or else, you still have the [cozy-stack api](/cozy-stack/#reference).

-The whole process is detailled in the [Konnector workflow](/cozy-stack/konnectors-workflow/) but you will get here a practical example.
+The whole process is detailed in the [Konnector workflow](/cozy-stack/konnectors-workflow/). you will get here a practical example.

 We will suppose that the cozy url is `https://runconnectordemo.mycozy.cloud` and that the